pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ### Class ThemeSurface

-Manipulate themes available to the Backstage application.
+You can use this class to manipulate themes available to the Backstage application.

 #### Constructors

+The package has the following constructor(s).

 ##### constructor()

-Constructs a new instance of the `ThemeSurface` class
+This constructor constructs a new instance of the `ThemeSurface` class.

 #### Methods

+The package has the following methods.

 ##### addTheme(theme: AppTheme): void

-Register an additional theme.
+This method registers an additional theme.

 | Parameter | Type     | Description |
 |-----------|----------|-------------|